-- (j) state the maximum number of persons who may reside on the site the subject of the agreement; and - (k) be signed by the parties; and - (l) comply with any other requirement prescribed under a regulation.
+- (j) state the maximum number of persons who may reside on the site the subject of the agreement; and - (k) be signed by the parties; and - (l) comply with any other requirement prescribed under a regulation. - (5) The park owner must pay the costs of preparing the agreement. - (6) Also, the park owner must keep a copy of the agreement until 1 year after the agreement is terminated.

-- (5) The park owner must pay the costs of preparing the agreement. - (6) Also, the park owner must keep a copy of the agreement until 1 year after the agreement is terminated. - Maximum penalty-20 penalty units. - (7) Nothing in this section affects the enforceability of a site agreement that is not written.
+(7) Nothing in this section affects the enforceability of a site agreement that is not written.